codeforbtv/big-heavy-world-kiosk-player/README.md

 The first row (array item) in the playlist is ignored by the software;
 it is there as a guide for those editing the playlist.

 An empty playlist is found in "playlist-dist.js".
+It should be copied to "playlist.js" and modified to contain the needed file names.

 ## Uploading the files